Moderation - education and early years

 Education & Early Years Assessor & Teacher Network Dec 23 (youtube.com)

 The assessment methods for this qualification are Direct Observation and Professional Discussion only.
 Students may do a reflective account, however, this can only be used to move a Professional Discussion on and must be captured within this discussion.
-You could do a ‘walk and talk’ to cover health and safety aspects, but again, this information must be captured on the observation form.
+You could do a ‘walk and talk’ to cover some health and safety aspects, but again, this information must be captured on the professional discussion form.

 Part one (EYE only) is ongoing and finishes at the end of the assessment window.
 Good planning and organising dates for part two is key, as this will identify/highlight how this could be implemented.